 Historically, the planning process had been manual, relying on a planner using his/her experience to recognise potential bundling opportunities, then building all the resource and outage requirements together into a deliverable package.

-However, these solutions could not take account of the non-linear calculations involved in estimating outage durations, since each viable solution will result in a different level of outage.
+However, this approach could not take account of the non-linear calculations involved in estimating outage durations, since each viable solution will result in a different level of outage.
 This is a disadvantage of the manual approach.
 NGET and Copperleaf worked together to find improved solutions by combining the power of Copperleaf’s Decision Analytics Solution and its consulting and software development expertise, together with the engineering knowledge and prototypes that had been nurtured within NGET over the years.
 The innovative solution enables NGET to run network-wide optimisations involving more than 60,000 assets.
 These optimisations consider more than 5,000 interventions per year; 50 teams, each with up to five different resource types; and 100 overlapping boundaries for circuit constraint management.

 While the prototype algorithm was developed using Python scripting, NGET made a conscious decision to implement the finished solution using a commercial off-the- shelf software package.
 The Copperleaf solution integrates asset, maintenance and investment data from existing enterprise systems, thus automating the data input process through eight programmatic integrations s) which run either:

 - nightly (to import updated asset data, for example)